roadrunner-server/roadrunner-docs/docs/en/intro/config.md

 ### Dotenv

-RoadRunner supports reading environment variables from `.env` files, which are typically used to store sensitive or environment-specific variables outside of your codebase.
+RoadRunner supports reading environment variables from `.env` files, which are typically used to store sensitive or environment-specific variables outside your codebase.

 To read environment variables from an `.env` file, you can use the `--dotenv` CLI option when starting RoadRunner.